-If you don't like the monthly Payment figure, the Total paid number or cost of loan you can adjust them and the calculator will show you what the other figures need to be to make that happen.
+If you don't like the monthly Payment figure, the Total paid number or the cost of loan, you can adjust them and the calculator will automatically recalculate what the other figures need to be to achieve this.
 Say you need your monthly RV payment figure to be lower.
 Type in the value you can afford into that field, and the calculator will tell you how much you'll need to extend the Term of the loan to make that happen.

 Now, thanks to our RV loan calculator you should be able to choose the RV loan that suits you best.

 To make all of your financial decision smarter, don't forget to try our other calculators.
-In personal finance issues, especially interesting should be the buy or rent calculator and personal loan calculator.
+In personal finance issues, our buy or rent calculator and personal loan calculator are especially interesting.

 Types of RVs

-There are a lot of different types of recreational vehicles.
+There are many different types of recreational vehicles.
 They vary with size, construction, built-in facilities, and main purpose.
 And last but not least, different RVs have different prices…

 A motorhome is the largest, the roomiest and the most comfortable type of recreational vehicle.
-It usually has separate bunks which guarantees comfortable sleep for 4-8 persons.
+It usually has separate bunks which guarantees comfortable sleep for 4-8 people.

-The kitchenette in motorhome contains cooking equipment which varies depending on the model.
+The kitchenette in a motorhome contains cooking equipment which varies from model to model.
 The most basic motorhomes have an oven, a refrigerator, and a sink.
 In more comfortable models you can find a microwave and dishwasher.
-A standard solution in motorhomes is also a small bathroom with a shower and a toilet.
+A standard bathroom in motorhomes contain a shower, toilet, and perhaps a sink.
 Moreover, motorhomes have a kind of dinette with a table, sofa and TV set.
 A motorhome also has a driver cab with two or three seats.

 The price of brand new motorhome starts from $300,000.
 The ceiling is not defined.
 The most luxury models can even cost more than $2,000,000!

 - Campervan (camper)